 ℹ️ Children up to 5 years old free of charge.
 Ticket from 7 €.

-Taste Albi: Discover its Gastronomy in a Unique Tour
+Taste Albi: Discover its Gastronomy on a Unique Tour

 Savor this gastronomic tour of Albi and delight your senses with exquisite local delicacies!
 This guided tour of the vibrant city will allow you to sample a variety of dishes and beverages that reflect the rich culinary culture of the region.
 From artisanal cheeses to refined wines, each stop offers a unique experience for your palate.

-Don’t miss the opportunity to become a true connoisseur of Albi’s cuisine!
+Don’t miss the chance to become a true connoisseur of Albi’s cuisine!

-- Includes breakfast, appetizer, wine, cheese, lunch and dessert.
+- Includes breakfast, aperitif, wine, cheese, lunch, and dessert.

 ℹ️ Book now and pay later ✴️ Cancel up to 24 hours before the excursion.

-Soar the Skies: Discover the Magic of Albi by Hot Air Balloon
+Soar Above the City: Discover the Magic of Albi by Hot-Air Balloon

 One of the top things to do in Albi is to enjoy an unforgettable hot air balloon flight over the region, where the adventure starts from the thrilling moment of the balloon inflation.